gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 * Broken down the above high-level requirements into concrete **user stories and tasks**.
 * Developed an initial **architecture** for your system.
+* Developed and documented a useful development process for your group and project.
 * Finished **roughly 20%** of technical tasks (not necessarily in absolute numbers, but in amount of work required).
 As in every milestone, we will ask you to demo your technical work, so focus on completing tasks to the extent that they can be demoed.

 ## Requirements MS2